 1.3 Pad & Bank MIDI setup

-Within the MIDI Setup menu, you can change the MIDI Input port and channel the pad reads incoming events from.
+Within the MIDI Setup menu, you can change the MIDI Input port and channel the pad reads incoming events from (if Multi Channel Mode is enabled, the channel parameter is not taken into account).
 To output a MIDI note event each time the pad is triggered, change the MIDI Output port and channel to fit your external MIDI configuration.

 By default, empty pads send a MIDI note message to the channel associated with the Pad number.
 For example, if Pad 3 is empty, a note message is sent to channel 3, using the Bank output port setting.
 If the pad number is greater than 16, the channel number is rolled over from the beginning (i.e. pad 18 sends to channel 2).

 For more information and schematics about how BeatMaker handles incoming MIDI events routing internally, see this article.

 A layer is a group of parameters applied to all the samples it contains.
 Select a pad from the Pad selector or a sample from the layer list to edit it.
 There are 5 different editing tabs: SAMPLER, LAYER FX, MODULATIONS, MAPPING and PLUGIN.
 Let’s first discuss the SAMPLER page:

 At the top of the editor, you can find a “REC” button.
 SeeHow to record a sample onto a padfor more information.

 The filename of the currently edited sample is also displayed.
 By pressing the 3-dots button next to it, you can quickly make a copy of this sample.

 Right next to it, you can find the “SLICE MODE” toggle.
 For more information, see How to slice/chop a sample.